Summaries of the key changes on the next annual European rail timetable which commences on December 14th 2025

 The timetables of most European rail operators have an annual update on the second Sunday in December, so in 2025 the changeover date will be December 14th.

-The timetable update gives an opportunity to change, introduce and withdraw routes, hence the summary of the key changes below.
+The timetable update gives an opportunity to amend, introduce and withdraw routes, hence the summary of the key changes below.

 It will be updated as more changes become apparent - SMTJ has yet to study the new timetables for multiple countries in which more minor changes are likely, including France, Italy and Spain.

-Also due to a wait for new trains to enter service and for long-term enhancement projects to be completed, some of the most exciting new journey opportunities won't be available until later dates in 2026 - despite that they have still been included below.
+Also due to needs to wait for both new trains to enter service and for long-term enhancement projects to be completed, some of the most exciting new journey opportunities won't be available until later dates in 2026 - despite that, they have still been included below.

 Not all station calls have been included in the summaries.